Applelo/actions-ps-changeinfo/README.md

 | `output`  | `sce_sys/changeinfo.xml`  | The output of the file                                          |
 | `token`   | yes                       | The GitHub token, you can use the default `GITHUB_TOKEN`        |

-*Note: This grants access to the GITHUB_TOKEN so the action can make calls to GitHub's rest API*
+> *Note: This grants access to the GITHUB_TOKEN so the action can make calls to GitHub's rest API*

-For the `CHANGELOG.md` file format, you can check [this one](https://github.com/Applelo/actions-ps-changeinfo/blob/master/__tests__/CHANGELOG.md)
+For the `CHANGELOG.md` example, you can check [this one](https://github.com/Applelo/actions-ps-changeinfo/blob/master/__tests__/CHANGELOG.md)

+If the result of the transformation is superior to 64kb, the file while be reduces with the remove of older minor version.

 # Actions changelog